Robust Inference Under Heteroskedasticity via the Hadamard Estimator: Main Results

 This result reveals that the Hadamard estimator simply \emph{does not exist} if $n$ is only slightly greater than $p$, (say $p=n+1$), though the OLS estimator exists in this regime.
 The proof of Proposition \ref{prop:known} comes from a well-known property of the Hadamard product, that is, if a matrix $B$ is of rank $r$, then the rank of $B \odot B$ is at most $r(r+1)/2$ \citep[e.g.,][]{horn1991topics}.
 For completeness, a proof of this property is given in Section \ref{pflb}.
 Using this property, the invertibility of $Q \odot Q$ readily implies

 which is equivalent to \eqref{eq:n_p_necessary}.

 In light of the above, it is tempting to ask whether \eqref{eq:n_p_necessary} is sufficient for the existence of the Hadamard estimator.
 In general, this is not the case.
-For example, let

-for any orthogonal matrix $R \in \R^{p \times p}$.
+For example, let $X = $ for any orthogonal matrix $R \in \R^{p \times p}$.
 Then, $Q \odot Q$ is not invertible as $Q$ is a diagonal matrix whose first $p$ diagonal entries are 0 and the remaining are 1.
 This holds no matter how large $n$ is compared to $p$.
 However, such design matrices $X$ that lead to a degenerate $Q \odot Q$ are very ``rare'' in the sense of the following theorem.
 Recall that $Q = I_n - X(X^\top X)^{-1} X^\top$. \begin{theorem} The set

 has Lebesgue measure zero in $\R^{np}$ if the inequality \eqref{eq:n_p_necessary} is satisfied. \end{theorem}